-- There is a surviving spouse, dependent children under age 21, or children that are blind or have a disability (as determined by SSA disability guidelines), - Recovery will create an undue hardship for other surviving family members, or - Recovery is not cost effective.
+- There is a surviving spouse, dependent children under twenty-one (21) years of age, or children who are blind or have a disability (as determined by SSA disability guidelines), - Recovery will create an undue hardship for other surviving family members, or - Recovery is not cost effective.

-Estate recovery will not be made from resources which were protected as a result of the individual having a Qualified Long Term Care Insurance Partnership Policy.
+Estate recovery will not be made from resources that were protected as a result of the individual having a Qualified Long Term Care Insurance Partnership Policy.
 The maximum amount protected at estate recovery will be the amount protected when eligibility was established.
 If any of the protected resources have been spent or given away, only the amount remaining will be protected at estate recovery.